Iteranya/Iteranya/README.md

 I like to think of myself as pragmatic, but I rarely think too much in concrete terms.
 I try to tone down on abstraction, but my words can be a bit too vague sometimes.

+### Projects

+I only make things that don't exist.
+I'm not the type to 'one up' other people's project.
+If someone else already made it, I would use it.
+I see the race to make 'better js framework' or 'better linux distros' as an artistic pursuit in a way.

+Developers are refining their 'creative process' through technical ingenuity.
+Even though at the end, the resulting product is always  the same.

+Personally, I'm not into that.
+I see programming as a means to an end, not the art in itself.

+Here are my current ongoing projects:

+[Mob Talker SDK](https://github.com/Iteranya/MobTalkerSDK): Originally built to create script/resource pack for a Visual Novel Engine embedded inside a Minecraft.
+It is platform agnostic, the script written with this SDK are in pure Json FSM Format.
+Uses custom scripting language built on top of python.
+[Mob Talker Mod](https://github.com/Iteranya/MobTalkerRedux): Visual Novel Engine embedded inside minecraft, inspired by the old Mob Talker Mod.
+The engine itself is written in Pure Java.
+[Aktiva AI](https://github.com/Iteranya/AktivaAI): A versatile self-hosted Discord bot designed to enable users to interact seamlessly with multiple AI personalities in a single environment.
+Designed for assistant, roleplay, and quality of life.
+It supports multiple personality,  web search, image recognition, pdf reading, and more.
+Designed for Local AI but supports 3rd Party AI.

+More on the repo, not in active development.

 ### Development

 I see programming as another way to create things.
 Comparable to woodworking and drawing.